psprings/code-concierge/README.md

         Whether to install the Docker CLI
   -repo-url string
-        The (https) URL of the GitHub repo to use
+        The (https) URL of the GitHub repo to use -skip-auto-installs
+        Whether to skip automatic install of extensions and packages
 ```

 ## TODO